kosperera/jekyll-otto-theme/README.md

 ## Build and publish

-See [kosalanuwan/www](https://github.com/kosalanuwan/www/actions) tab for a demo.
+See [kosalanuwan/www](https://github.com/kosalanuwan/www/actions) repo's Actions tab for a demo.

 ## Feedback